 3. U.S. Mail: Mail the appropriate DHS authorization form along with all required clinical support documentation.

 KEPRO portal (required): Enter the authorization request into the Atrezzo portal.
 The required information is in the EIDBI service authorization request section of the Individual Treatment Plan (ITP) form.
 Electronically upload the completed Comprehensive Multi-Disciplinary Evaluation (CMDE) (DHS-7108) and Individual Treatment Plan (ITP) (DHS-7109).

-Use the secure web-based portal mhcp.kepro.com to submit the completed the Comprehensive-Multi-Disciplinary Evaluation (CMDE) Medical Necessity Summary Information (DHS-7108) (PDF) and Individual Treatment Plan (ITP) and Progress Monitoring (DHS-7109) (PDF) and any other required documentation.
+Use the secure web-based portal mhcp.kepro.com to submit the completed Comprehensive-Multi-Disciplinary Evaluation (CMDE) Medical Necessity Summary Information (DHS-7108) (PDF) and Individual Treatment Plan (ITP) and Progress Monitoring (DHS-7109) (PDF).
 KEPRO has training available on how to complete an authorization request and upload documents using the portal.

 Use the secure web-based portal (mhcp.kepro.com) to upload and submit the EMA CPC request and required clinical supporting documentation.
 KEPRO has training available on how to upload documents using the portal.

 Fax CPC requests and documentation to the dedicated EMA fax number if you do not have access through the secure web-based portal.

 EMA provides coverage for kidney transplants to eligible members who are currently receiving dialysis through an approved EMA CPC.
 The following are also required:

 Detailed information on these requirements is available in the EMA Kidney Transplant Services section of this manual.

 KEPRO is the authorization review agent for all temporary and long-term authorization requests for the following home care services: